a16n-dev/nativewind-storybook/README.md

 # Nativewind + Storybook

-This is a minimal sample project that combines Nativewind v4 with Storybook v8 (Vite).
+This is a minimal sample project that combines Nativewind v4 (Tailwind 3) with Storybook v8 (Vite).

 ## The problem